-- •is comprised of three directors, each of whom has been determined by our Board to be independent under applicable standards; - •operates under and in accordance with its written Charter; and - •has a chair that sets meeting agendas and the calendar for meetings.
+• is comprised of three directors, each of whom has been determined by our Board to be independent under applicable standards;

+•operates under and in accordance with its written Charter; and

+•has a chair that sets meeting agendas and the calendar for meetings.

 The Chief Executive Officer and other members of management attend meetings of the Compensation Committee at the request of this Committee.
-The Compensation Committee does meet in executive session as necessary.
-The Compensation Committee has the authority to engage outside consultants to advise the Committee with respect to compensation of executives, in its discretion, but has not done so in the last five years.
+The Compensation Committee does, however, meet in executive session as required.
+The Compensation Committee has the authority to engage outside consultants to advise the Committee with respect to compensation of executives, in its discretion, but has not done so at any time to date.

 Board of Directors.
 The Board of Directors has responsibility to annually assess our director compensation program.
-Members of management attend meetings of the Board at the Board's request, but the Board meets in executive session when necessary.
+Members of management attend meetings of the Board at the Board's request, but the Board meets in executive session when required.